ivan-magda/LearningAndroidDevelopment/README.md

 and so on.

-Here the list of applications:
+Here is the list of applications:
 * Hello World
 * Button Counter
 * Calculator